Home

 You will also find a comprehensive explanation of the different portions of the forms, what they mean, how and where to fill in your information, and a discussion of each section of the forms you will encounter.

-Supplemental Petition For Modification of Child Support
+Supplemental Petition - Modification of Child Support

-Modifying Child Support: A court can reduce, increase, suspend, or stop your child support payments if there has been a "substantial change" in your circumstances after the court ordered you to pay.
+A court can reduce, increase, suspend, or stop your child support payments if there has been a "substantial change" in your circumstances after the court ordered you to pay.

 A substantial change in circumstances is anything affecting your income or the child's need to receive child support.
 For example, if you lose your job; your employer cuts your salary; you have a dramatic increase in expenses; a prolonged illness; the children become adults (emancipated); the time-sharing or custody arrangement has changed, etc.